Home | PowerPoint | PowerPoint and Presenting Blog

 Spence-Chapin Brainshark Program: Conversation with Sabra Larkin

-Geetesh: Tell us more about Spence-Chapin, and how does technology in the form of PowerPoint and Brainshark help you in your mission.
+Geetesh: Sabra, tell us more about Spence-Chapin, and how technology in the form of PowerPoint and Brainshark helps you in your mission?

 Sabra: Spence-Chapin is an accredited non-profit agency that has been offering quality adoption services for more than a century, and has placed more than 18,000 children with loving families.
 We provide services and support to birth parents, adoptive parents and their children, and programs for domestic/U.S., international and special needs adoption – as well as post-adoption support.
 Our team of professional and experienced social workers offers guidance and education at all stages of the adoption process.